-of rural telehealth # of rural preparedness records identified through records identified through database search (1345) database searching (285) # of records excluded: (741) # of records excluded: (244) Not related to Not U.S. focused (681)healthcare disaster Not focused on preparedness (37) telehealth / rural Not U.S. focused (207) barriers (48) Comment / # of records screened for statement / relevance and assessed for guidelines / book eligibility (645) chapter (9) In progress study (3) # of records excluded: (358) Not related to emergency care, acute care, emergency response/readiness, behavioral health, COVID-19, rural # of records included in telehealth barriers qualitative synthesis (287) # of telehealth programs (132) # of perspective/ review articles (155)
+of rural telehealth # of rural preparedness records identified through records identified through database search: (1345) database searching: (285) # of records excluded: (741) # of records excluded: (244) Not U.S. focused Not related to (681)healthcare disaster preparedness (37) Not focused on telehealth / rural Not U.S. focused (207) barriers (48) Comment / # of records screened for statement / relevance and assessed for guidelines / book eligibility: (645) chapter (9) In-progress study (3) # of records excluded: (358) Not related to emergency care, acute care, emergency response/readiness, behavioral health, COVID-19, or rural # of records included in telehealth barriers qualitative synthesis: (287)# of telehealth programs (132) # of perspective/ review articles (155)